 The latest Smart TVs with WiFi enabled later than 2014 should have the feature already integrated.
 But if your TV doesn’t not support Miracast, then you need to buy an external Miracast dongle such as ASUS Miracast Dongle or Microsoft Wireless Display Adapter.
 They cost less than $100.
 These will turn your display (projector, smart TV, PC) into a wireless Miracast receiver to which you cast your small screen to.

 Miracast is already supported on Windows 8.1 and 10 as well as Android 4.2 and later.
+It’s also supported in Chrome OS that runs on Chromebooks.
 Apple users unfortunately can not use Miracast on their iOS and MacOS devices.
 Instead Apple has its own proprietary peer-to-peer standard called AirPlay.